 The school's admissions policies should be read in conjunction with the Primary and In-Year Co-ordinated Admissions Schemes and other agreed policies of Devon County Council.
 All policies and procedures seek to comply with the requirements of the School Admissions Code of Practice.

-The school has a Supplementary Information Form (included as an appendix in the admissions policy) which needs to be completed by an appropriate professional to provide evidence of social or medical needs or your priest or minister to be used to provide evidence of religious grounds.
+The school has two Supplementary Information Forms (included as an appendix in the admissions policy) which need to be completed by an appropriate professional to provide evidence of social or medical needs or your priest or minister to be used to provide evidence of religious grounds.

 Our Reception class is part of a Foundation Stage Unit (FSU) alongside the nursery class.
 The FSU is staffed by a team of excellent early years practitioners, Mrs Beards and Ms Tong and their teams.
 The unit was judged to be 'outstanding' by Ofsted in 2012 and has been 'badged' as a high quality provider by the Local Authority.

 Starting School in Reception

 We work hard to ensure that starting school is a happy and exciting time for both the children and their families.
 We try to be flexible and to accommodate individuals’ needs as far as possible.

 In the summer term prior to starting in Reception, parents are invited to a meeting with Mrs Beards, our Reception teacher, our Headteacher, other school staff, our school nurse and other adults who may be of help to you.
 You will learn about the curriculum, day-to-day routines and how to prepare your child for starting school.
 There will be time for you to ask questions and you will be given our “Welcome Pack” which contains a wealth of information that we hope will be of use and interest to you at this important time.
 The children will also be invited to spend a session in school so that they can meet their new teacher, other children and become familiar with their new classroom.